Weighing up the Shark Hair Dryer vs Dyson Supersonic? Our beauty team thoroughly compares them in this guide

 Millie Fender

-Millie Fender is Head of Ecommerce at woman&home, and was formerly Head of Reviews across a number of Future plc's leading Homes titles such as Ideal Home and Homes&Gardens.
-As our head of all things shopping, Millie is committed to giving readers honest, expert advice when it comes to spending their hard-earned cash.
+Millie Fender is Head of Ecommerce at woman&home and was formerly Head of Reviews across some of Future plc's leading Homes titles, including Ideal Home and Homes&Gardens.
+As our head of all things shopping, Millie is committed to giving readers honest expert advice when it comes to spending their hard-earned cash.

 How we tested the Shark Hair Dryer vs Dyson Supersonic